dobemad/MPK249/README.md

 with your actual midi port names for sysex communications. (e.g. "MIDIIN4 (MPK261)" - "MIDIOUT4 (MPK261)" )

 ## Command-line scripts usage
 The command line scripts are my first attempt to configure the keyboard.
-You do not need those if you are using the visual editor.
+You don't need them if you are using the visual editor.
-I publish those if you are interested in developing your own tools or visual gui.
+I published those if you are interested in developing your own tools or visual gui.
 To use the command line scripts in the scripts folder, you will need to already have a SINGLE preset dump file (.syx) (do not use the "ALL" preset dump).

-All scripts have a --debug option so you read the actual dump bytes the script is reading / referring to
+All scripts have a --debug option so you can read the actual dump bytes that the script is reading / referring to

 ### Sample usage:
 ### Faders script